Skip to Main Content AUB

 References should consist of the following elements:

-• Creator’s Family Name, Initial(s)
+• Image Creator's Family Name, Initial(s).

-• Title or description of image (in italics)
+• Title or description of image

 • [medium of image].

-• In:
+• In

-• Title of Article.
+• Title of article.

-• Title of Journal/Magazine (in italics)
+• Title of journal.

-• Volume and Issue Number, or Month
+• Volume and Issue Number.

 If accessed online, also include the following: